teemutammela/contentful-middleman-dynamic-pages/README.md

 )
 ```

-__5)__ Add a custom helpers to `config.rb`.
+__5)__ Add custom helpers to `config.rb`.
 These helpers are used for converting Rich Text and Markdown into HTML.
 This example uses the Rich Text renderer library's default settings.
 See Rich Text renderer [documentation](https://github.com/contentful/rich-text-renderer.rb) for more details how to create custom renderers for various embedded entry types, or see Redcarpet's [documentation](https://github.com/vmg/redcarpet) for more details about rendering options.

 ```ruby
 helpers do